 • Staff education and experience with young children.

-• How long the teachers have been at the program.
+• How long have the teachers been in the program?
 (Longer is better.)

-The atmosphere is kid-friendly with learning areas and activities that are right for your child’s age and development.
-Young children learn by exploring and using many skills at once.
+The atmosphere is kid-friendly, featuring learning areas and activities tailored to your child’s age and development.
+Young children learn by exploring and utilizing multiple skills simultaneously.
 Classrooms need to fit children with activities that work best for them.

 Look for:

-• Everything at kid level, with learning stations, books and activities that are not too easy or too hard for the children in the class.
+• Everything at the kid level, with learning stations, books, and activities that are not too easy or hard for the children in the class.
 This is called developmentally appropriate.

 • The class sizes are small enough that teachers have time to work one-on-one with your child throughout the day.

-• How the teacher uses the Pennsylvania Early Learning Standards in curriculum and learning activities.
+• How do the teachers use the Pennsylvania Early Learning Standards in curriculum and learning activities?

-If you want to talk with someone to help decide what services are best for you, contact your county’s Early Learning Resource Center (ELRC).
-You can talk to someone over the phone or meet in person.
+If you want to talk with someone to help decide what services are best for you, contact your County’s Early Learning Resource Center (ELRC).
+You can speak to someone over the phone or meet in person.
 They can help you understand all the options available in your area.
 Find your ELRC contact information here.

-You can also search for programs by the age of your child, location, additional services and more.
+You can also search for programs by your child’s age, location, additional services, and more.

 Comments are closed.